colindecourt/colindecourt.github.io/content/_index.md

 My areas of interest are image and signal processing, artificial intelligence and computer vision.

 ## News
+-**16/05/2024**: Our paper *A recurrent CNN for online object detection on raw radar frames* has been accepted to IEEE Transactions on Intelligent Transportation Systems.
 - **14/02/2024**: A new preprint of our work [*Leveraging Self-Supervised Instance Contrastive Learning for Radar Object Detection*](https://arxiv.org/abs/2402.08427) is available on arXiv.
 - **19/12/2023**: I finally defended my PhD on December 19 2023!
 The manuscript will be available soon.
 - **25/04/2023**: We released the code and an updated version of our work [*A recurrent CNN for online object detection on raw radar frames*](https://arxiv.org/abs/2212.11172v2).
 The code is available [here](https://github.com/colindecourt/record).